GPA Calculator

 How does this calculator convert grades to GPA?

 Credits (also called credit hours or units) act as weight multipliers.
-A 4-credit course has twice the impact of a 2-credit course.
+A 4-credit course has twice the impact of a 2-credit course on your GPA.
 This is why performing well in high-credit courses matters more than doing well in light electives.
 If you get a B in a 5-credit course and an A in a 2-credit course, the B pulls more weight in your final GPA.

 Weighted GPA: when and how to use it

 Some high schools reward students who take challenging courses like Honors, AP, or IB classes by using weighted GPA.
-In a weighted system, an A in an advanced course might count as 4.5 or even 5.0 instead of 4.0.
-Because schools use different weighting rules, this calculator offers a simple weighted mode: when enabled, it adds +0.5 to the grade points for any course you mark as "Honors/AP," but caps the result at 4.0 to keep it within the standard range.
+In a weighted system, an A in an advanced course might count as 4.5 instead of 4.0.
+This calculator offers a simple weighted mode: when enabled, it adds +0.5 to the grade points for any course you mark as "Honors/AP," but caps the result at 4.0 to keep it on the standard scale.

 Use weighted mode when your school explicitly uses weighted GPA and you want to see how taking advanced courses affects your standing.
-Use unweighted mode when you're comparing yourself to scholarship requirements that specify a 4.0 scale, or when you want a clean baseline.
+Use unweighted mode for scholarship comparisons that specify a 4.0 scale, or when you want a clean baseline.
 Always check with your institution's policy if you're submitting GPA for official purposes.

 Common mistakes students make

 The most frequent error is entering credits incorrectly.
-If you put "1" for every course when your courses are actually 3 or 4 credits each, the calculator treats all classes equally—which distorts your GPA.
+If you put "1" for every course when your courses are actually 3 or 4 credits each, the calculator treats all classes equally — which distorts your GPA.
 Another mistake is mixing grading systems: some schools report numeric grades (like 85% or 92%) instead of letters.
-You'll need to convert those percentages to letters using your school's scale before entering them here.
+Convert those to letters using your school's scale before entering them here.

 Also, many students forget that Pass/Fail courses, withdrawn courses, or transfer credits may not count toward GPA at all.
 If a course doesn't appear with a letter grade on your official transcript, don't include it in this calculator.
 When in doubt, follow your institution's GPA calculation policy.